Scholarships & Grants

 Study Abroad Scholarships

-Applicants must be of Asian and/or Pacific Islander ethnicity as defined by the U.S. Census, be a citizen, national, or legal permanent resident of the United States (citizens of the Republic of the Marshall Islands, Federated States of Micronesia, and the Republic of Palau are also eligible), and be enrolled as a full-time student in a degree-seeking undergraduate program.
+Applicants must be of Asian and/or Pacific Islander ethnicity as defined by the US census; be a citizen or national or legal permanent resident of the US (citizens of the Republic of the Marshall Islands, Federated States of Micronesia, and the Republic of Palau are also eligible); and be enrolled as a full-time student in a degree-seeking undergraduate program.

 The application is available on the Asian and Pacific Islander American (APIA) website.

 For more information, contact the Asian Pacific American Resource Center.

 The American Center of Oriental Research (ACOR) Academic Fellowships are for professional scholars and undergraduate and graduate students.

 Fellowships are available for Americans, Jordanians, Canadians, and scholars of other nationalities.

 Find more information on undergraduate ACOR fellowships on the ACOR website.